-Mark Shepard has championed this approach and it is highlighted by his “STUN” method of management.
+- Mark Shepard has championed this approach and it is highlighted by his “STUN” method of management.
 That is “Strategic (or Sheer) Total Utter Neglect”.
-It is the do-nothing approach with a twist and has been very successful on his farm in Viola, Michigan.
+It is the do-nothing approach with a twist and has been very successful on his farm in Viola, Wisconsin.
 Mark has concentrated on perennial plant production within a natural style system.
 He champions his strategic origins in permaculture design.
 There is also some degree of influence from Masanobu Fukuoka in Restoration Agriculture.

 8. Organic agriculture

 Simplistically, this encapsulates the farming style that complies with the national organic standards.
 Certification provides a framework to ‘grow organically’.
 From our point, at Eaglerise Farm, it is unfortunate that this can include what we call, “Input Substitution Farming”.
 The certification industry, in Australia at least, has a strong leaning to “Big O” organics i.e. export quantities and quality.
 This encourages a commodity mentality within those farmers.
 Organic screams out “untouched” or “true” to those with some understanding.
 However, to many it screams out “overpriced”, “fraud” and “manipulator”.
 It is with slow education and sincere, persistent examples that we refocus consumers’ views that organic means “deep organic” with its ecological imperative and social conscience.
 That does not, in any way, mean that we consider organic agriculture inferior.
 Careful and thorough consideration of the organic standards, highlights that they are inclusive of sustainability, regeneration, agroecology and social ecology.
 At Eaglerise Farm, we were first certified organic in 2007.

 Albert Howard and Lady Eve Balfour with others are credited with defining organic agriculture.